EU calls for Afghanistan ceasefire

 Pierre Mayaudon, head of the EU delegation in Afghanistan, said a delay of a few days to finalise results was legitimate to ensure votes were fairly counted.
 "But not many more days that again will go into weeks and will possibly raise the perception that something is happening," he told reporters.

+US Defense Secretary Mark Esper meanwhile arrived in Kabul on Sunday on an unannounced visit.
+According to Fawad Aman, a spokesman for the Afghan defence ministry, Esper was due to meet with "key leaders and receive an operational update".

+US Forces-Afghanistan, headquartered in Kabul, did not immediately return a request for comment on Esper's visit.
+Since Trump ended talks with the Taliban, Zalmay Khalilzad, the US special envoy leading negotiations, has spoken informally with insurgents in Pakistan, raising the possibility the US is seeking to resume discussions.

-Violence in Afghanistan meanwhile continues unabated.
+In the mean time, violence in Afghanistan continues unabated.
 On Friday, at least 70 people were killed when a mosque in Nangarhar province was bombed.
-(AFP) RUP
+(AFP) IND

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)